 Flooring products come in a wide range of prices and budget is always a contributing factor in a flooring decision.
 Consumers can choose confidently when using ceramic tile.

-A study by Scharf-Godfrey, an independent cost consulting firm, analyzed the life cycle costs associated with various flooring options, including tile, hardwood, laminate, carpet, vinyl, and other popular choices.
-After appraising initial installation costs, custodial maintenance expenses, and removal costs for each option over its entire life cycle, the study found tile to be the most affordable flooring type.
-In fact, all types of tile cost less than $0.40 per square foot per year.
-Carpet is over three times as expensive ($1.08 per square foot per year) and vinyl is almost four times as expensive ($1.39 per square foot per year).
+A study by Emily Lorenz, PE, F-ACI, an independent cost consultant, analyzed the life cycle costs of various flooring options, including tile, hardwood, laminate, carpet, vinyl, and other popular choices.
+After appraising initial installation costs, replacement costs where relevant, and custodial maintenance expenses, for each option over its entire life cycle, the study found tile to be the most affordable flooring type.
+In fact, all types of tile cost less than $0.99 per square foot per year while poured epoxy, VCT, and sheet vinyl flooring were the most expensive over the life of a building.
+Nylon broadloom carpet, carpet tile, luxury vinyl flooring and rigid core vinyl flooring were also significantly more expensive than the tile options.

 Functionality You Can Trust